archethic-foundation/dex/README.md

   "rewards_distributed": 4523.97235, // Amount of rewards already distributed
   "available_levels": { // an enumeration (string (level) ⇒ end date)
     "1": 1750829615,
-    "2": 1782365615
+    // ...
   },
   "stats": {
     "1": {
-      "deposits_count": 1344.454, // Deposits count currently on this level by all users "lp_tokens_deposited": 34553,  // Amount deposited currently on this level by all users "rewards_allocated": 3564332.333, // Amount of rewards remaining for this level for all users },
+      "weight": 0.013, // Weight of this level "deposits_count": 1344.454, // Current count of deposits on this level "lp_tokens_deposited": 34553,  // Current amount deposited on this level
-    "2": {
+      "remaining_rewards": 3564332.333, // Remaining rewards for this level (based on current distribution) },
-      "deposits_count": 12341.454, // Deposits count currently on this level by all users "lp_tokens_deposited": 43513,  // Amount deposited currently on this level by all users "rewards_allocated": 3561342.13, // Amount of rewards remaining for this level for all users }
+    // ...
   }
 }
 ```